- 01 Does Formatting a Drive Erase Everything? No!

 The End Line

 Due to its portability, flexibility, large storage size, and reasonable price, the USB flash drive is still the No.1 external storage device around the world.

-While using USB for data transferring or storage, problems with USB flash drives also increase.
+While using USB for data transfer or storage, USB flash drive problems also increase.
 Formatting a USB flash drive is one of the top issues.

-On this page, we included two USB formatting tools to help you format USB using CMD or CMD alternative - EaseUS Partition Master.
+We included two USB formatting tools on this page to help you format USB using CMD or CMD alternative - EaseUS Partition Master.
 You may pick up a suitable tool and follow the respective tutorial guide to make your USB flash drive work normally.

 For an easy and free formatting resolution, take EaseUS Partition Master as your first choice.
 It's a perfect CMD alternative tool that can help you anytime.